 Yes, there are over 160 stores, many of which feature luxury brands, but the star of the show is the intricate theming that seemingly drops you into the middle of Venice.
 In addition to shopping, you can take a gondola ride, or just watch them go by.

-While the usual brands are almost all offered at the Grand Canal Shoppes, we found the “Man Cave” and “Houdini’s” Magic stores to be unique and enjoyable to peruse.
+While the usual brands are almost all offered at the Grand Canal Shoppes, I found the “Man Cave” and “Houdini’s” Magic stores to be unique and enjoyable to peruse.

 Forum Shops at Caesars Palace

 As is typical of shopping options in Las Vegas, the scenery at Forum Shops at Caesars is a bigger draw than the actual shopping options.